RWTH-EBC/AgentLib-FlexQuant/README.md

 The **Baseline MPC** is responsible for optimizing the operation of the BES with the primary objective of minimizing operational costs over the prediction horizon.
 Notably, only the control actions determined by the Baseline MPC are actually applied to the BES.

-The **Shadow MPCs** are designed to assess the maximum possible flexibility in electricity usage over a user-defined flexibility event duration.
+The **Shadow MPCs** are designed to assess the maximum possible flexibility of electricity usage over a user-defined flexibility event duration.
 These controllers are termed "shadow" because they do not directly control the BES; instead, they support the evaluation of system flexibility.
 Two Shadow MPCs are employed: The Negative Shadow MPC calculates the control trajectory that maximizes BES power consumption, leading to a negative power contribution to the market (i.e., higher grid consumption).
  The Positive Shadow MPC does the opposite.
 The horizon of the Shadow MPCs is divided as following:

 <figure>